Meet Daniel Shook.

 Do you follow a specific training method/regime?

-Do you do other sports besides powerlifting?
+Do you have other hobbies besides powerlifting?

 What is your opinion on cardio?